prcutler/nflpool/nflpool/docs/user-docs/picks.rst

 officially starts.

 When you are finished changing your picks, press the **Submit Your Changes** button at the bottom of the page.
-If you have changed more than 14 of your picks during the All-Star Break, you will be directed to an error page.
-Press the back button on your browser and re-do your changes.

-After you successfully change your picks, your browser will then load a web page congratulating you for your submission.
+After you successfully changed your picks, your browser will then load a web page congratulating you for your submission.

 You cannot change any picks once the season kicks off.